- SENATORS' STATEMENTS

 Senator Robichaud: Why not?

 Senator Comeau: We are studying a bill.
 Senator Robichaud, if you wish to provide instructions to the committee examining Senator Chaput's bill and carefully consider alternate solutions, then you could probably amend the motion.
 The motion regarding this bill is to refer the bill for study and not to study alternatives.
 That is my opinion.
 Let us conduct a thorough analysis, look at various options, and consider different means.
-But we are not looking at legislative, administrative or regulatory options.
+However, we are not looking at legislative, administrative or regulatory options.

 We are going to study Senator Chaput's bill.
 No alternatives will be studied.
 You have been here for some time now, Senator Robichaud.
 You know all this.
 We are referring a bill, not a proposed study.